Redefining What a Bible College Is and Can Be

 The academic and spiritual reputation of a college is only as good as that of its faculty, and Reformation Bible College is working toward the end of building a faculty consisting of men who love the Lord, who love to teach, and who love to contribute to the ongoing scholarly research in their fields.
-Professor of Old Testament and RBC Provost, Dr. Michael Morales, earned his PhD from Trinity College in the UK under the supervision of Dr. Gordon Wenham and is doing ongoing research and writing on the Pentateuch.
+RBC President, Dr. Stephen Nichols, earned his PhD from Westminster Theological Seminary in Philadelphia and has authored numerous books in his field of church history.
 Professor of New Testament, Dr. Ben Dunson, earned his PhD from the University of Durham under the supervision of Dr. Francis Watson and has recently published his dissertation on Paul’s Epistle to the Romans.
-Dr. Aaron Denlinger, professor of historical and systematic theology, earned his PhD from the University of Aberdeen under the supervision of Dr. Nicholas Thompson and recently published his dissertation on covenant theology.
-He continues to do in-depth research and publishing.
+Professor of New Testament and Dean of Students, Dr. David Briones, earned his PhD from the University of Durham under the supervision of Dr. John M.G.
+Barclay.
+He continues to do research comparing Paul’s understanding of grace and gift giving with Greco-Roman philosophy.
+Dr. Aaron Denlinger, professor of historical and systematic theology, earned his PhD from the University of Aberdeen under the supervision of Dr. Nicholas Thompson.
+He has translated Robert Rollock’s Catechism on God’s Covenants and is the editor of a new book on Reformed Orthodoxy in Scotland.
+He continues to do research in Reformation studies.
 Dr. R.C.
-Sproul Jr. continues to research and write in the fields of theology, apologetics, and ethics, and I continue my research into topics such as Christology, eschatology, and the theology and practice of the Lord’s Supper.
-Our visiting faculty has included Dr. Duncan Rankin and Dr. Stephen Nichols.
+Sproul Jr. continues to research and write in the fields of theology, apologetics, and ethics, and I continue my research into topics such as the theology and practice of the Lord’s Supper, with a particular focus on the thought of Martin Bucer and John Calvin.

 Each individual faculty member is committed to the highest academic standards, but each faculty member also understands that knowledge alone is insufficient.
 It is for this reason that RBC also places a strong emphasis on discipleship.
 We do not believe that our obligations to the students end when the bell rings.
-The faculty desires to spend time with the students in conversation, in prayer, in fellowship, and in worship.
+The faculty spends time with the students in conversation, in prayer, in fellowship, and in worship.
 We wish to model a love for God that includes the heart and the mind.